HypothesisWorks/hypothesis/paper.md

 For a general introduction to property-based testing, see [@PraiseOfPBT].

-Hypothesis is a mature property-based testing library for Python, and is one of very few widely used examples of such a library outside of functional programming languages, It will be of interest both to researchers using Python for developing scientific software, and to software testing researchers as a platform for research in its own right.
+Hypothesis is a mature property-based testing library for Python, and is one of very few widely used examples of such a library outside of functional programming languages.
+It will be of interest both to researchers using Python for developing scientific software, and to software testing researchers as a platform for research in its own right.